nikhilnair31/FORGOR-App/README.md

 ## Tasks

 ### To-Do
+- [ ] Fix the onclick of text posts
 - [ ] Add logic to find similar content
+- [ ] Add time/account based limits to saves

 ### Other
 - [ ] Add a new overlay/quick setting/icon to quick add